SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-record-a-quick-and-dirty-done-video/rule.md

 * Record it in one take.
 It doesn't matter if you stuff up or something goes wrong, treat it like you're having a conversation with them in the room.
 If it's super bad, just start again.
 * It's supposed to be quick and easy to make.
 If you spend too much time, you will be less likely to want to do it again in the future.
 * Be quick and concise, you don't want to waste other peoples' time either!
-* In your browser, remember to hide visible bookmark bars, browser tabs, add-in icons, and taskbar items to make it easier to view. <br>
+* In your browser, remember to hide visible bookmark bars, browser tabs, add-in icons, and taskbar items to make it easier to view.

 See Rule: [Do you make sure your screen recordings are easy to view?](/easy-to-view-screen-recordings)
-* In your browser, such as Chrome then you should first zoom to 125% ideally. <br>
+* In your browser, such as Chrome then you should first zoom to 125% ideally.

 See Rule: [Do you always zoom in when using a projector?](/meetings-do-you-always-zoom-in-when-using-a-projector) (or in this case before the recording a 'Done' video)
 * Set your screen resolution to 1080p (1920x1080).
 * Use Camtasia to record your screen and webcam (PC and Mac).
 For Mac you can use Quicktime but it’s not as flexible.